 Hot water, burning or horticultural vinegar can be used to clean driveways and hardscape from weeds.

 Cover weed prone areas temporarily with a layer of mulch, or better compost or humus, to smother out weeds.

 Cut annuals before they develope seeds and pull perennials with persistent roots after rainfall, when the soil is soft.

 No Landscape Fabric

-Landscape fabric creates a temporary solution which, after a few years, seriously aggravates the original weed problem.
+Landscape fabric creates a temporary solution which, after a while, will aggravate the original weed problem.